 Part of working out the level of threat from the Stasi, and how to deal with it, was to consider the way the group worked, and how open the group was to newcomers.
 It is tempting to think that preparing and carrying out actions in the utmost secrecy would be the best defence against an opponent like the Stasi, but of the groups we know about which worked covertly in the GDR, all were subject to brutal Zersetzung measures, while those that worked openly were often subject ‘only’ to surveillance and sabotage by informants, but could nevertheless carry on their activities to a greater or lesser extent.
 When open groups were subject to extraordinary repression levels, they were in a good position to mobilise support from other groups and interest from West German media.
 (It’s difficult to draw conclusions though – generally only those from open groups are willing to speak of their experiences, and any covert group that might have survived would be, by definition, hard to find out about.)
 Working openly also did not preclude the need to work secretly at times, particularly when planning an action or dealing with sensitive issues, and steps would be taken to avoid surveillance.

 If a group identified an individual as a possible informant they might have decided not to take any obvious initial action.
-The immediate reaction would be to assess whether there might be any merit in the suspicions rather than to spread any rumours.
+An immediate reaction would be to assess whether there might be any merit in the suspicions rather than to spread any rumours.
 The usual way of dealing with the situation would be for a few trusted individuals to discreetly research the suspect.
 Backgrounds would be checked (are there any family members?
 Do they exist?
 Has anyone else from the group spoken to them?
 What about friendships outside the group?
 Did the suspect actually work where they said they did?
 Are they familiar with the town they say they grew up in? etc) This worked well enough for informants who had been provided with a cover story and infiltrated into the group by the Stasi, but couldn’t provide clear results if the informant was a ‘real’ person who had been turned.

 By making notes of behaviour patterns and movements of a suspect the group might think they were finding evidence of Stasi involvement, but equally, they might be framing an innocent individual.
 Discovering reports to handling officers would be a clear sign.
 But if an individual were guilty only of losing materials and not getting round to completing agreed tasks, it could not be simply assumed that they were an informant or saboteur – no matter how regularly it might happen!
 In other words, groups needed to be extremely careful when they thought they might have discovered an informant – it was all too easy to start a witch hunt against innocents, something that would easily paralyse groups and individuals and play right into the hands of the Stasi.